holdymoldy/arjuna/intro.rst

 Arjuna is a multi-departmental GPU cluster managed by Gregory Houchins.
-If you have questions or would like to be added to the mailing list, please email <arjunahelp@cmu.edu>.
+If you have questions or would like to be added to the mailing list, please email Arjuna help <arjunahelp@cmu.edu>.

 Accessing Arjuna
 ----------------